markhim/soon-app-homepage/index.md

-Any questions about the SOON app?
+# Any questions or feedback about the SOON app?

 Contact us on twitter @SoonApp1